chisNaN/my-private-repos/README.md

 ## multifetch

 >Will expose you different kind of patterns to deal with asynchronous requests using JavaScript native fetch

+## multiclone

+>Will reveal you the way to clone ALL your **PRIVATE** and public github repositories in just one curl command

 ## ipfs-js-infura